mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

     In order to be useful, patterns must present an abstraction of good practice at a meaningful level of granularity.
 Formulations that are too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios.[@dearden_pattern_2006, p.
 20]

-A similar interpretation is adopted by Eriksson and colleagues [-@eriksson_using_2019] using gameplay design patterns with young people which drew inspiration from research on [@barendregt_intermediate-level_2018] value of design patterns as a form of "intermediate-level concept", a form of "representation of knowledge in-between  general theories and particular artefacts in terms of abstraction and  generalizability" [@eriksson_using_2019, p.15].
+A similar interpretation is adopted by Eriksson and colleagues [-@eriksson_using_2019] using gameplay design patterns with young people which drew inspiration from research on  value of design patterns as a form of "intermediate-level concept" [@barendregt_intermediate-level_2018], a form of "representation of knowledge in-between  general theories and particular artefacts in terms of abstraction and  generalizability" [@eriksson_using_2019, p.15].

 An alignment in this framing from the design research community with CHAT interpretation of the utility of a germ cell construct can be made in terms of the utility of the process and the process of divining a abstract enough germ cell to merit application in other instances.

-Before further analysis in this area, it is value to examine types of abstract / concrete framework and who these frameworks are are useful for.
+However, given that the area of research in which this is carried out is CCI rather than that of learning computer programming or game making, it is value to examine types of abstract / concrete framework in this area.
+Additionally, it is important to ask who these frameworks are aimed at.

 #### Purpose of the frameworks being addressed is also relevant.

 Before further analysis on semantic waves, and types of abstract / concrete framework